 Super Bowl commercials have become half the spectacle surrounding the nation’s biggest sporting event.
+Only massively devoted football fans will watch the playoffs and maybe even bet on them at FanDuel but EVERYONE, football fan or not, will be watching the adverts.
 Costing approximately $5 million per 30-second spot, companies pour their funniest, smartest and deepest advertising in these most-watched spots of the year.

 Though some Super Bowl regulars like Doritos and Skittles stuck to their, sorry, predictable approaches, other companies wowed viewers with more meaningful commercials.